Quantum error detection in qubit-resonator star architecture: Quantum state tomography

 In this experiment, we prepare $\psi_{\rm in}$ from the set of \num{16} separable states, for which either $\bra{\psi_{\rm in}}S_{\xtype}\ket{\psi_{\rm in}}=1$ or $\bra{\psi_{\rm in}}S_{\ztype}\ket{\psi_{\rm in}}=1$.
 Then, we measure both stabilizers once using the full circuit given in Fig.~\ref{fig:Sample_QEC_Cyle}b.
 Thereafter, for each initial state, we apply to the data qubits all of the $3^4 = 81$ combinations of single-qubit Pauli tomography gates.
 For each instance of these rotations, we repeat the experiment \num{2e3} times.

 The measurement data is post-selected conditioned on the result of both stabilizer measurements $s^\ztype{}$ and $s^\xtype{}$ yielding a value of ${+}1$.
 Due to our choice of input and target states, we would reject \SI{50}{\percent} of states even in the ideal case.
-In addition, there are errors in data qubits and stabilizer circuit resulting in stabilizer acceptance probability $P_\mathrm{S} \in [\num{0.65},\num{0.90}]$, see Table~\ref{tab:logical_metrics}, and total post selection yield is $P_\mathrm{S}/2$.
+In addition, there are errors in data qubits and stabilizer circuit resulting in \textit{survival rate} $P_\mathrm{S} \in [\num{0.65},\num{0.90}]$, see Table~\ref{tab:logical_metrics}, and total post selection yield is $P_\mathrm{S}/2$.

 We construct the density matrix of the logical state $\rho_\logical{} = \sum_{i, j} \bra{i} \rho_\physical \ket{j}/ P_\logical{}$ by projecting the physical state $\rho_\physical$ onto the logical subspace $\ket{i}$, $\ket{j}$ $\in \{\ket{00}_\logical{},\ket{01}_\logical{},\ket{10}_\logical{},\ket{11}_\logical{} \}$ with logical \textit{acceptance probability} $ P_\logical{} = \bra{i} \rho_\physical \ket{i}$ \cite{Wallraff2020}.
 Finite probability $P_\logical{} \in [\num{0.606}, \num{0.730}]$ indicates that there are errors not captured by syndrome measurements.
 The probability $P_\logical{}$ also relates logical and physical state fidelity $F_\logical=\bra{\psi_{\mathrm{target}}}\rho_{\logical}\ket{\psi_{\mathrm{target}}}=F_\physical/P_\logical{}$~\cite{Gilchrist2005,Wallraff2020}.
 We observe logical fidelity $F_\logical{} > \num{0.965}$ for all the prepared two-qubit logical states.
 Slightly lower fidelities for X basis states arise from the additional single qubit gates required to prepare $\psi_{\mathrm{in}}$.
 The total success probability of producing and measuring a state in the logical subspace is $\eta = (1/2)P_\mathrm{S} P_\logical{}$.